 The pain associated with this condition can significantly affect your mobility.
 Treatment involves physical therapy, rest, shoulder steroid injection and manipulation.
 The key is to move the shoulder and prevent further scar tissue from forming.
 This condition takes time to resolve, but can usually be fully treated if properly managed.

-Our physicians use the latest therapies and procedures to treat these painful conditions.
-Contact us at 929-363-0303 to schedule an evaluation.
+At Unique Pain Medicine, our board certified physicians use the latest therapies and procedures to treat these painful conditions.
+Contact us at 929-363-0303 or book an appointment to schedule an evaluation.